siyelo/dna/_docs/decisions.md

     pair-drive a decision, so you can always ask on the team mailing list to find a co-driver.
 -   **Escalate the decision** to the [board of directors](board.html).
-    For example “hey board, I want to change our recruiting process, how would we make a decision like that?”.
+    For example "hey board, I want to change our recruiting process, how would we make a decision like that?".
 We try to minimize the number of decisions that have to be made by the board, but they can give useful input about who needs to be involved.